 - Silica gel Dehydrating Breather:

-The silica type breather is used for drying the air drawn into the oil conservator when the drop in load and temperature causes the oil to contract.
+The silica-type breather is used for drying the air drawn into the oil conservator when they drop in load and temperature causes the oil to contract.
 The silica gel in the breather is able to absorb moisture to the extent of 20% of its own weight.
 When the silica gel gets saturated with moisture, the color changes from blue to pale pink and it has to be replaced.

-Difference between Buchholz Relay and Oil Surge Realy:
+Difference between Buchholz Relay and Oil Surge Realy-OSR:

-Generally there is confusion between operation of Buchholz relay and Oil surge relay.
+Generally, there is confusion between the operation of the Buchholz relay and the Oil surge relay.

 So, Let me interpret the major differences between them.